 RSF Social Finance recently closed a loan to MCE for additional financing.
 These funds will be dispersed to MCE clients like Friendship Bridge, a non-profit MFI that empowers impoverished Guatemalan women through education and microfinance.
 Loans provided by Friendship Bridge average $350.

-“The loans from the organizations in our portfolio help hard-working people build assets, manage risks and unpredictable income, and gain the freedom to decide how to make and spend money,” said MCE’s CEO, Gary Ford.
+“The loans from the organizations in our portfolio guaranteed approval up to $5000 for helping hard-working people build assets, manage risks and unpredictable income, and gain the freedom to decide how to make and spend money,” said MCE’s CEO, Gary Ford.

 It is estimated that more than two billion people lack access to formal financial services, according to a 2015 World Bank report on financial inclusion.
 Women are disproportionately affected by this shortcoming, which is why MCE’s primary focus is on MFIs serving female entrepreneurs.

 It was this commitment to women’s empowerment that encouraged Justin Morales, a businessman located in Fort Collins, Colorado, and father of two girls, to sign up as a MCE guarantor.
 Justin now acts as chair of MCE’s Guarantor Committee.